threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_get_started/grid3_stellar_tfchain_bridge.md

-TODO: there need to be a release or an easier way to generate these

 # Transferring TFT between Stellar and TF Chain

 ## Usage

 This document will explain how you can transfer TFT from TF Chain to Stellar and back.

-Note: Bridge is connected Stellar Testnet for now
+Note: Bridge is connected Stellar Testnet for now.

 ## Prerequisites